vrza/birthday-lumen-mongodb/README.md

 #### Features outside of the project scope (don't need to be implemented)

-- A real-world service would support multiple users, and each user would configure their own time zone, so the service would calculate time intervals according to the authenticated user's time zone.
-To make things simple, an optional parameter indicating the user time zone could be passed to the person listing endpoint.
 - It is not necessary to have endpoints for deleting and modifying Person records
 - It is not necessary to enforce uniqueness of Person records